 Another, related problem for the sufficiency of total brain failure for human death arises from reflection on locked-in syndrome.
 People with locked-in syndrome are conscious, and therefore alive, but completely paralyzed with the possible exception of their eyes.
 With intensive medical support they can live.
 The interesting fact for our purposes is that some patients with this syndrome exhibit no more somatic functioning integrated by the brain than some brain-dead individuals.
 Whatever integration of bodily functions remains is maintained by external supports and by bodily systems other than the brain, which merely preserves consciousness (Bartlett and Youngner 1988, 205–6).
 If total brain failure is supposed to be sufficient for death, and if this is true only because the former entails the loss of somatic functioning integrated by the brain, then the loss of those functions should also be sufficient for death.
 But these patients, who are clearly alive, show that this is not so.
 Either the whole-brain definition must be rejected or this particular reason for accepting the whole-brain approach must be rejected and some other good reason for accepting it found.

 Recently, a new rationale—distinct from the one that understands human death in terms of loss of organismic functioning mediated by the brain—has been advanced in support of the whole-brain standard (PCB 2008, ch.
 4).
 According to this rationale, a human being dies upon irreversibly losing the capacity to perform the fundamental work of an organism, a loss that occurs with total brain failure.
 The fundamental work of an organism is characterized as follows: (1) receptivity to stimuli from the surrounding environment; (2) the ability to act upon the world to obtain, selectively, what the organism needs; and (3) the basic felt need that drives the organism to act as it must to obtain what it needs and what its receptivity reveals to be available (ibid, 61).
 According to a sympathetic reading of the ambiguous discussion in which this analysis is advanced, any patient who meets even one of these criteria is alive and therefore not dead.
 A patient with total brain failure meets none of these criteria, even if a respirator permits the continuation of cardiopulmonary function.
 By contrast, PVS patients meet at least the second criterion through spontaneous respiration (a kind of acting upon the world to obtain what is needed: oxygen); and locked-in patients meet the first criterion if they can see or experience bodily sensation and certainly meet the third insofar as they are conscious.
 One difficulty with this “fundamental work” rationale for the whole-brain standard, a rationale that is intended to capture “what distinguishes every organism from non-living things” (ibid), is that present-day robots, which are certainly not alive, seem to satisfy the first two criteria.
 If one insisted, contrary to the reading deemed sympathetic, that a being must satisfy all three criteria—as robots do not since they lack felt needs—in order to qualify as living, the same may be asserted not only of insentient animal life but also of presentient human fetuses and of unconscious human beings of any age.
 Another difficulty of the "fundamental work" rationale for the whole brain standard is that it was intended to replace the idea that integrated functional unity within an organism is what constitutes life—but the latter idea is extremely plausible and helps to explain what any "fundamental work" would be working toward (cf. Thomas, 105).
-Whether any variation or modification of the present rationale for the whole-brain standard can survive critical scrutiny is an open question.
+Whether any variation or modification of the present rationale for the whole-brain standard can survive critical scrutiny remains an open question.

 Some traditional defenders of the cardiopulmonary approach believe that the insufficiency of whole-brain criteria for death is evident not only in exceptional cases, such as those described earlier, but in all cases in which patients with total brain failure exhibit respirator-assisted cardiopulmonary function.
 Anyone who is breathing and whose heart functions cannot be dead, they claim.
 The champion of whole-brain criteria may retort that such a body is not really breathing and circulating blood; the respirator is doing the work.
 The traditionalist, in response, will likely contend that what is important is not who or what is powering the breathing and heartbeat, just that they occur.
 Even complete dependence on external support for vital functions cannot entail that one is dead, the traditionalist will continue, as is evident in the fact that living fetuses are entirely dependent on their mothers' bodies; nor can complete dependence on mechanical support entail that one is dead, as is evident in the fact that many living people are utterly dependent on pacemakers.